hotmanis/swc-workshop/3b-VersionControlRemote/Readme.md

 so many languages, there will certainly be disagreements about what to say instead of "Welcome."

-I, for example, am from North Carolina, so I'll push (to the upstream repository) my own version of Welcome on line 2 of Readme.md.
+I, for example, am from Texas, so I'll push (to the origin repository) my own version of Welcome on line 2 of Readme.md.

 You may speak another language, however, and may want to replace the english word Welcome with an equivalent word that you prefer (willkommen,